jwhitham/pico-wifi-settings/README.md

 # pico-wifi-settings

-This [Raspberry Pi Pico W](https://www.raspberrypi.com/documentation/microcontrollers/pico-series.html) library manages WiFi connections for your Pico application.
+This library for [Raspberry Pi Pico W](https://www.raspberrypi.com/documentation/microcontrollers/pico-series.html) manages WiFi connections for your Pico application.
 It provides:
  - [Flash storage for WiFi passwords and hotspot names](doc/SETTINGS_FILE.md) ("SSIDs"),
  - a background `async_context` service to automatically connect to them,
  - an optional [remote update service](doc/REMOTE.md), secured with AES-256, which allows